stratapp/stratapp-website/_blog/social-collaboration-adding-org-design-to-save-you-time.md

 video_id: pEMlfHdZIg0
 banner_image: ''
 seo_title: social collaboration apps with org design and structure
-seo_description: "#stratapp is the world's first to apply org design to social collaboration
-  - this will save you many hours every month."
+seo_description: "#stratapp is the world's first to apply org design and structure to social collaboration - this will save you many hours every month."
 feature_image: ''
 slug: social collaboration apps with org design and structure